GET TO KNOW YOUR COVERAGE

 Where to Find Your Coverage Details

 Every dental plan is a little different.
-To see exactly what your plan covers for each type of care—check the benefits summary in your enrollment booklet.
+To see exactly what your plan covers for each type of care—check the plan benefits summary in your enrollment booklet OR your plan documents in your My EMI Health account online dashboard.

 Deductible